gcormier/esphome-pressure/readme.md

 ## Flashing / Programming
 The USB-C port can be used to program.
 The first time, the reset button must be held.
 After this, all subsequent programming does not require access to the button.

-There is also a header for the typical serial flashing with GPIO0(9) and EN exposed.
-It follows my [eflashy32](https://github.com/gcormier/eflashy32) pinout.

 ## Enclosure
 The PCB will fit inside a [Hammond 1593KBK](https://www.hammfg.com/part/1593KBK) case.
 You can either cut (CNC) or 3D-print the faceplates.
 You can superglue some magnets in the case to have it stick to your HVAC system.